invisibleXML/ixml/misc/pragmas.md

   proposal takes the second course.

 * The fact that extension elements can contain things that are implicit but not explicit in the ixml form means that a schema for the visible-XML form of a grammar, as described here, requires manual intervention and not just a mechanical derivation from the ixml grammar for ixml.
 That will make some people nervous, as it makes us.
 But at the moment, it says here that this is the right compromise.

+* Should ixml pragmas marked `@` be restricted in where they can
+  appear (e.g. before the first rule, not later; on the LHS of a rule, not before the stop)?
+Rationale for current decision: it's simpler not to restrict them, and restricting them does not allow us to get rid of the rule that their precise location carries no meaning, since we would still have to specify that their position relative to other pragmas is not signficant.

+* Should the ixml pragmas for namespace declarations cause standard XML namespace declarations for all prefixes declared?
+That would allow an XSLT or XQuery processor to understand the namespace bindings relevant for QNames appearing as nonterminal names.
+  Rationale for current decision:  it's an example, not a proposal for the spec, and it's complicated enough already.

+* Allow pragmas between `alt` elements / immediately before the separator between top-level alternatives in a right-hand side?

+  Con: things are complicated enough as it is.
+Pro: it would allow pragmas to support the attribute-grammar use case.
+It would make occurrence before, after, or between `alt` elements within a `rule` parallel to occurrence before, after, or between `rule` elements within the `ixml` element.

 ## Decisions to be made by the group

+The group may wish to weigh in on any of the open issues listed above, assuming the authors have not made a decision and removed all trace of the open issue before sending this document to the group.
+Some open questions will need to be made by the group, not by the authors.

 * What name should be used for the magic namespace-binding namespace?
   In the examples, we use "`http://example.com/ixml-namespaces`".